 - At the end of one episode of the second season of Bron|Broen, a group of armed Animal Wrongs Group terrorists attack Saga in her hotel room.
 At the beginning of the next episode, she curb-stomps them in seconds.

-- Arrow had one of its own in Season Three when the Mid-Season Twist showed Ra's al Ghul thrusting a sword through Oliver's chest, then kicking his lifeless body off the side of a mountain.
+- The show had one of its own in Season Three when the Mid-Season Twist showed Ra's al Ghul thrusting a sword through Oliver's chest, then kicking his lifeless body off the side of a mountain.
 When the next episode aired, somehow the stab wound moved to the shoulder area, and Oliver managed to land on a nice soft snow bank not too far down the mountain side.

 - The midseason finale of The Walking Dead Season 6 showed Rick and company escaping from their house into a herd of walkers.
 As they try to silently move past the walkers, Sam starts calling for his mom, causing the walkers to become louder and more angry.
 Later, the midseason premiere opens with scenes from the previous episode, again showing Sam calling to his mom, only this time the noise isn't suggested as provoking the walkers, and the group manages to evade the herd without incident.